 Have students write answers for each of the questions as if they were the book character.
 Encourage them to use quotes and evidence from the text to demonstrate close reading and comprehension.

 While a text document serves the purpose for assessment, it isn’t very fun to craft as a student.
-Use a video program or animation tool like Frames, or a presentation tool like Wixie, to create scenes for each question and actually record student voice asking questions and responding in character.
+Use a tool like Wixie to create scenes for each question and actually record student voice asking questions and responding in character.

 Have students present their interviews to the entire class, or if several students chose the same book, have them share their interviews with this smaller group of students.
 Celebrate the work of each student, but don’t just ask the students who created the project to do all of the work.
 Use the opportunity to get all students to share their thinking about effective ways information was communicated by comparing the styles and content of each of the interviews.